+Percentage of time Number of employees

+0% 1%-50% 2

-Percentage of time Number of employees 0% 1%-50% 51%-99% 100% 2 - Percentage of pay bill spent on facility time £ Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time - - - % Paid trade union activities Time spent on paid trade union activities as a percentage of total paid facility time hours % i.
-Related parties and other connected charities and organisations
+51%-99% 100% -

+Percentage of pay bill spent on facility time £

+Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time - - - %

+Paid trade union activities

+Time spent on paid trade union activities as a percentage of total paid facility time hours - %

-Arnold Academy is a member of the Harlington Area Schools Trust (HAST) which consists of 13 local schools operating within one 'pyramid' feeding Harlington Upper School.
-The arrangement is voluntary and is not, at the present time, a federation or multi-academy trust.
+Arnold Academy was a member of the Harlington Area Schools Trust (HAST) throughout the period.
+HAST consisted of 13 local schools operating within one 'pyramid' feeding Harlington Upper School.